-Over time the protected classes have expanded in some specific settings to include older people, children, people with disabilities, pregnant individuals, and LGBTQ+ people.
+The protected classes have been expanded to include older people, children, people with disabilities, pregnant individuals, and those in the LGBTQ+ community.

 People have successfully sued for discrimination or harassment because they were inaccurately identified as or associated with a protected class.
 For example:

-- A Sikh person may be discriminated against for their religion because a potential employer thinks they are Muslim.
+- A Sikh person can claim discrimination on the basis of religion because a potential employer thinks they're Muslim

-- A person may be unable to go to a restaurant because their spouse in a wheelchair cannot access the building.
+- A person may be unable to go to a restaurant because their wheelchair-bound spouse can't access the building

-- An employee may face illegal harassment at work because they are friends with an LGBTQ+ coworker.
+- An employee may face illegal harassment at work because they're friends with an LGBTQ+ coworker

 Discrimination is one of the most common civil rights complaints.
-It could be discrimination because of one's race or color, sex or age, etc. There are also more nuanced violations you might experience.
+This can be discrimination because of race, sex, age, or another protected characteristic.
+There are also more nuanced violations you might experience.

-Refusal of service is a form of civil rights violation covered under public accommodation.
-It is when a public or private business refuses service to a person based on race, sex, disability, and sometimes sexual orientation or gender identity.
-It is a form of discrimination.
+Refusal of service is a form of civil rights violation covered under public accommodation laws.
+This occurs when a public or private business refuses service to a person based on a legally protected characteristic.
+This is a form of discrimination.

 In a housing case, an owner or manager could harass a resident by stopping their access to their apartment or interfering with their access to utilities.

-One could sue under civil rights law for discrimination if the discrimination occurred because the victim is part of a protected class (or is associated with a protected class).
+You can sue under civil rights law for discrimination if the discrimination occurred because you're a member of a protected class or are associated with a protected class.

-But a person may be discriminated against even if they are not a member of a protected class, in which case they do not have a civil rights violation case.
+You can be still discriminated against even if you're not a member of a protected class.
+In that case, though, you don't have a case for a civil rights violation.

-If you believe your civil rights have been violated under one of the many federal or state civil rights laws, you can do two things:
+If you believe your civil rights are being violated under one of the many federal or state civil rights laws, you can do two things:

-- You can file a claim with the relevant government agency asking them to investigate your claim of discrimination
+- File a claim with the relevant government agency asking them to investigate your claim of discrimination

-- You can sue in civil court for a civil rights violation
+- Sue in civil court for a civil rights violation

-For example, an employee alleging employment discrimination must file a complaint (called a charge) with the Equal Employment Opportunity Commission (EEOC) before filing a private lawsuit.
-They must do this within 180 days of the alleged offense.
+For example, an employee alleging employment discrimination must file a complaint, called a charge, with the Equal Employment Opportunity Commission (EEOC) before filing a private lawsuit.
+The employee must do this within 180 days of the alleged offense.

-The employee can sue only after receiving a "right to sue" letter from the EEOC (usually after the EEOC has found sufficient evidence that a civil rights violation has occurred).
+The employee can sue only after receiving a right-to-sue letter from the EEOC.
+This letter is usually issued after the EEOC has found sufficient evidence that a civil rights violation has occurred.

 An experienced civil rights attorney will be able to tell you whether filing a government claim will be necessary in your case.

-Once you decide to file a lawsuit for a civil rights violation, one of your first decisions will be to file it in federal or state court.
+Once you decide to file a lawsuit for a civil rights violation, one of your first decisions will be whether to file your case in federal or state court.
 Depending on your case's specifics, the choice might be up to you or dictated by a statute.

 For example, federal statute 42 U.S.C.
-Section 1981a specifically permits a private lawsuit for any employee who has been the victim of intentional discrimination in employment.
+Section 1981a specifically permits a private lawsuit for any employee who's been the victim of intentional discrimination in employment.
 They can win money for damages caused.

-The court will take action to address the harm done to the victim if an agency, business, or individual is found guilty of violating state or federal civil rights laws.
+The court will take action to address the harm done to you, as the victim, if an agency, business, or person is found guilty of violating state or federal civil rights laws.

-In some cases, it will include financial harm.
-For example, if an employee was paid less than similar workers because of their gender identity.
-The court may order the employer to pay the wage difference the person would have received if the discrimination had not occurred.
+In some cases, the damage will include financial harm.
+For example, if an employee is paid less than similar workers because of their gender identity, the court may order the employer to pay the wage difference the employee would have received if the discrimination hadn't occurred.

-Another example is if an employee was denied a promotion because of their race.
-The court could order a company to:
+Another example is if an employee is denied a promotion because of their race.
+The court can order a company to:

-- Backpay the money they would have received if they were promoted instead of discriminated against
+- Backpay the money the employee would have received if they were promoted instead of being discriminated against

-In some cases, the harm is not financial but one of access.
+In some cases, the harm isn't financial but instead relates to access.
 For example, a female student may have been denied access to an educational or sports activity due to their sex.
-In such a case, the court may order the school to change its policy to provide equal access.
+In that case, the court can order the school to change its policy to provide equal access.

-A lawsuit for a civil rights violation will be handled in civil, not criminal court.
-In a civil case, the person claiming a civil rights violation (the "plaintiff") files a "complaint" with the court.
+A lawsuit for a civil rights violation will be handled in civil, not criminal, court.
+In a civil case, the person claiming a civil rights violation, called the plaintiff, files a complaint with the court.

-The complaint includes facts and allegations that the plaintiff believes demonstrate that the "defendant" (the party being sued) is responsible for the civil rights violations.
-The complaint will also identify harms suffered by the plaintiff as a result.
+The complaint includes facts and allegations that the plaintiff believes demonstrate that the defendant, who is the party being sued, is responsible for the civil rights violations.
+The complaint will also identify harm suffered by the plaintiff.

 The two parties may settle their case before it goes to court.
-But if they do not, and the civil rights case goes to trial, the plaintiff must prove their case by a "preponderance of the evidence."
+If they don't settle, and the civil rights case goes to trial, the plaintiff must prove their case by a preponderance of the evidence.
 That means they must prove it is more likely than not that the defendant violated the law and is legally responsible for the damages alleged by the plaintiff.